 Shape can conjure an emotional response and affect the perceived attractiveness of a brand.
 For example, a small package with a unique shape or graphic design can be seen as having higher quality than a larger, bulkier package.
-Couple this with the fact that 63% of people agree that paper and cardboard packaging makes products seem more premium and high quality, and it’s easy to see how rightsizing with paper packaging can cut costs and add value at the same time.
+It’s easy to see how rightsizing with paper packaging can cut costs and add value at the same time.

 See It for Yourself